 Mr. Dobbin is a member of Phi Beta Mu, International Bandmasters’ fraternity.
 He was nominated for the Award of Excellence as an employee of the Etobicoke Board of Education and as a community leader for the EYB in 1986 and 1997 and won the award in 2003 and 2015.
 In 2012, he was awarded the Queen’s Diamond Jubilee Medal for outstanding service to his community.

 Since 2001, Michael has taught as an Itinerant Music Instructor for the Toronto District School Board (TDSB).
 Within that time, he has worked in various schools across the TDSB in Etobicoke and in downtown Toronto.
-Currently, he is the Director of the Bands and Co-Director of the Orchestra at John G. Althouse Middle School.
-Over his multiple years of teaching, he has led many ensembles to great distinction and success at the Kiwanis Music Festival both locally and provincially, as well as numerous TDSB showcase concerts.
+Currently, he is the Director of the Bands and Co-Director of the Orchestra at John G. Althouse Middle School and at 5 other schools.
+Over his 20 years of teaching, he has led many ensembles to great distinction and success at the Kiwanis Music Festival both locally and provincially, as well as numerous TDSB showcase concerts.

 Michael has been associated with the Toronto Summer Music Camp since 1995.
-Michael was given the opportunity to work as a Counsellor, later leading to the position of Conductor; thus, leading to the transition of Assistant Camp Director in 2006 and Camp Director in 2018.
+Michael was given the opportunity to work as a Counsellor, later leading to the position of Conductor; then transitioning to Assistant Camp Director in 2006 and Camp Director in 2018.
 He has also worked as a Faculty Assistant at the Inter-Provincial Music Camp from 1999 to 2004 and later from 2008 to 2010 where is held the role of Director of the Jazz Band.